radutopor/SongReco/README.md

 The `core` modules are single-responsibility, cross-domain project libraries, and meant to be depended on by the feature modules as needed.

-The `feature` modules represent vertically siloed business domains, with individual domain models and logic.
+The `feature` modules represent vertically siloed business domains, with individual domain models and logic, and associated UI.

 ### Framework code